Uplift » Is Your Personal Injury Settlement Taxable?

 You should also consider whether the government might be entitled to a portion of your settlement.
 This guide highlights some of the income tax issues applicable to personal injury settlements so you can proceed with confidence and get the compensation you deserve.

-Physical Injury Settlements are Not Taxable
+Physical Injury Settlements Are Not Taxable

 • Lost income